inlets/inlets.dev/blog/_posts/2021-04-23-local-port-forwarding-kubernetes.md

 ## Introduction

-A developer working on an API for the UK Government reached out to me and asked if he could use inlets to access a message queue from a GKE cluster on his laptop.
-The answer was yes, but we haven't documented it very well yet.
-I asked why he wasn't using `kubectl port-forward` and the answer surprised me.
+A developer working on an API for the UK Government reached out to me and asked if he could use inlets to access a NATS message queue from within a Google Kubernetes Engine (GKE) cluster on his laptop.
+The answer was yes inlets PRO could do that, but we hadn't documented it very well yet.
+My understanding was that getting access to the message queue from his laptop meant that he could watch things happening "live" and fix a bug that was blocking his progress at work.

+> I asked why he wasn't using `kubectl port-forward` and the answer surprised me.

 The traditional use-case for inlets PRO has always been exposing or tunneling a service from a private cluster to a public cluster.
 This kind of forwarding is called **remote port forwarding** and is the use-case we're used to seeing with Ngrok.
 A port is forwarded to a remote cluster for access via its network.
 The difference between inlets and Ngrok or Argo tunnels, is that inlets can forward a service and also keep it private on the remote network by binding it to loopback, or a non-public adapter. inlets PRO customers tell me that they do this quite often for hybrid cloud use-cases and for continuous deployment to edge locations.